NicoD-SBC/armbian-gamingX86/README.md

 4. Build Retropie
 5. Build Xonotic

+Download the script and run with :
+/bin/bash ./armbian-gamingX86.sh

 To start steam just type "steam" in terminal
 To start PPSSPP type PPSSPPSDL in terminal
 To start Retropie type "emulationstation" in terminal